SS D. R. Hanna: Final voyage

-On May 16, 1919 D.R.
-Hanna was bound from Duluth, Minnesota for Buffalo, New York with 377,000 bushels of wheat in her cargo hold when she was rammed by Quincy A. Shaw in heavy fog.
+On May 16, 1919 D. R. Hanna was bound from Duluth, Minnesota for Buffalo, New York with 377,000 bushels of wheat in her cargo hold when she was rammed by Quincy A. Shaw in heavy fog.
 Quincy A. Shaw was upbound with coal at the time the collision occurred.
-Soon after the collision D.R.
-Hanna rolled over and sank.
+Soon after the collision D. R. Hanna rolled over and sank.
 Her crew were rescued by Quincy A. Shaw.
 There were no deaths.
-The cargo of D.R.
-Hanna was valued at $840,000, the insurance loss was set at $421,000.
+The cargo of D. R. Hanna was valued at $840,000 (roughly $15,000,000 in 2025), the insurance loss was set at $421,000.

-D.R.
-Hanna today
+D. R. Hanna today

-The remains of D.R.
-Hanna rest in 130 ft of water about 6 mi off the Thunder Bay Island Light.
+The remains of D. R. Hanna rest in 130 ft of water about 6 mi off the Thunder Bay Island Light.
 Her wreck was located upside down in October 1919.
-The wreck of D.R.
-Hanna in part of the Thunder Bay National Marine Sanctuary and Underwater Preserve and is also the largest wreck in the underwater preserve.
+The wreck of D. R. Hanna in part of the Thunder Bay National Marine Sanctuary and Underwater Preserve and is also the largest wreck in the underwater preserve.
 The closest wreck of a steam-powered freighter is the wreck of Isaac M. Scott which was lost during the White Hurricane of 1913.